codingthefuturewithai/python-trainer/README.md

    ```

 4. Set up your API key and model:
    - This application can use any LLM that exposes the OpenAI API standard.
-However, please note that to date, this app has only been tested with GPT-4o and GPT-4o mini.
+However, please note that to date, this app has only been thoroughly tested with GPT-4o and GPT-4o mini.
 You have two options:

    a) If you want to use an OpenAI model (GPT-4o or GPT-4o mini):
      - If you don't have an OpenAI API key, follow these steps to obtain one: